waittim/waittim.github.io/_posts/2019-11-22-power-correlation.md

 }
 ```

-Transform the table into data frame type and plot the graph.
+Transform the table into the data frame type and plot the graph.

 ```{r}
 result_df <- as.data.frame(result) %>%